 Your subject teacher will help you with these choices.
 You will work together to plan the most suitable programme of study for you.
 You can choose from a range of internal and external standards to make up your programme.

-Every course has a course and assessment guide that will help you work your way through the options that are best for you.
-It contains important information about the course.
-It will help you keep track of the work you have completed, and the credits you have achieved.
-Keep this guide with your work during the year so you can refer to it.
-You will be sent a list of standards results with your mid or end of year reports.
-You can see a full list at any time using your learner login on the NZQA website.
+Some courses have a course and assessment guide that will help you work your way through the options that are best for you.
+For the online NCEA Level 1 and 2 courses - look under the Need to know, Welcome to ... section.
+There is important information in the guide and this section.
+You can keep track of the work you have completed and the credits you have achieved.

+You can see a full list of standards results at any time using your learner login on the NZQA website.
+All students will be able to access, from the Te Kura web site, a list of standards results at mid and end of year reporting times.

 IMPORTANT INFORMATION FOR STUDENTS